python/mypy/mypyc/doc/native_classes.rst

 Class variables
 ---------------

-Class variables much be explicitly declared using ``attr: ClassVar`` or ``attr: ClassVar[<type>]``.
+Class variables must be explicitly declared using ``attr: ClassVar`` or ``attr: ClassVar[<type>]``.
 You can't assign to a class variable through an instance.
 Example::